kelly-championfx/academy/_posts/daily-report/en/2017-05-23-Pound-on-Defensive-After-Terror-Strike.md

 FOMC members Kashkari and Harker speaker at 19.00 and 21.00 respectively.

-### Trade Idea

-The Australian dollar is putting a strong run together and with the US dollar continuing to struggle, there could be further upside from here.

-A good way to play this is a HIGHER trade predicting that the AUD/USD will close above 0.7525 for a potential return of 130%.

 <p><img src="{{ "/assets/images/daily-report/2017-05-23_07-46-46.jpg" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>